• Duration17 Days / 16 Nights

 What's Excluded

-• The entire bar bills, beverages such as coke, fanta, mineral water.
+• Bar bills, beverages such as coke, Fanta, and mineral water.

 • Hot shower and hot water during the trekking